Joshun/com2002-database-groupproject/Issues.md

 - ~~Add paid to Appointment~~
 - Add address in addPatient if not exists
 - Patient search
-- Calulate cost method
+- Calculate cost method
-- Stop appointment overlapping
+- Stop appointment overlapping and display error
+- Method of paying and displaying total cost